izziaraffaele/grants-collect-module/README.md

 - To get the latest of each, just run `foundryup`

 And you probably already have `make` installed... but if not [try looking here.](https://askubuntu.com/questions/161104/how-do-i-install-make)

+Note that you need to deploy your own Gitcoin round on polygon to test this package in a real life scenarios.

 ## Quickstart